iranroman/procedural_step_recog/README.md

 # **Step recognition**

 This is the code for training and evaluation of the preception models built on the [PTG project](https://github.com/VIDA-NYU/ptg-server-ml) and developed by NYU.
-It can process videos and predict task (skill) steps such as the ones related to emergency medical services.
+It can process videos and predict task (skill) steps such as the ones related to tactical field care.

 > [!NOTE]
 > This are the used skills:  Trauma Assessment (M1), Apply tourniquet (M2), Pressure Dressing (M3), X-Stat (M5), and Apply Chest seal (R18)